Hall Of Fame

 Principaux dossiers

-• Advised Co-operative Group Food Limited on several provisional premises licence applications and transfer applications as part of a national expansion.
+• Advising Co-operative Group Food Limited on several provisional premises licence applications and transfer applications as part of a national expansion.

-• Advised Creative Events Glasgow Limited on the acquisition and renovation of a new events space in Glasgow city centre.
+• Advised TSH Glasgow Opco Limited on the acquisition of both a Premises Licence and an HMO Licence for the new Social Hub in Glasgow city centre.

 TLT